usarmydoc/WSI-AI/README.md

 ---

-**⚠️ Remember**: This is research software.
+**Remember**: This is research software.
 Always validate results with medical experts before any clinical application.